Keto Chicken Lombardy (Creamy, Low-Carb & Family-Friendly Dinner)

 How do I know which chicken to buy?

 When making this keto Chicken Lombardy recipe, you will want thinly sliced chicken breasts.
-They will need to be quickly browned in the skillet and then baked thoroughly.
+They will need to be lightly browned in the skillet and then finished gently in the oven.
 Thicker pieces will take longer to bake.
 If you can find thin chicken cutlets, that is ideal.
 However, if you cannot, here are three other options.

 1. Slice the chicken breasts lengthwise into two pieces.